joaochioda/nft-project/README.md

 # nft-project

-This project was a personal project where I made an nft application from 0, all the code is in a private repository
+This project was a personal project where I made an nft application from 0, all the code you can check [here](https://github.com/joaochioda/poc-nft)
 ## Technologies ##

 To create my own cryptocurrency, i used solidty with smart contract